Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 How did you decide where to get treatment?

 Then I could have left to go somewhere else.
-But I ended up getting treatment at Walter Reed, where I’m still getting treatment.
-Just because of how our insurance system works.
+I ended up getting treatment at Walter Reed, where I’m still getting treatment, just because of how our insurance system works.

-Is the hospital you’re at now, is it a smaller hospital, larger medical center?
+Is the hospital you’re at now a smaller hospital or larger medical center?